How are UTV Wheels Measured?

 ATV Tires vs UTV Tires Reading How are UTV Wheels Measured?
 2 minutes Next Principles of Tread Lightly!

-Diameter: The wheel diameter is the distance across the wheel, measured from the outer edge of the bead area on one side to the outer edge of the bead area on the opposite side.
-UTV wheel diameters are typically measured in inches.
-The wheel size is calculated with the tire mounted, and because the tire bead covers a portion of the wheel, the measurement is often rounded down to the nearest whole number, according to Tracks USA.
+Diameter: The wheel diameter is measured from one outer edge of the bead area to the other, usually in inches.
+This size is determined with the tire on, and since the tire bead covers part of the wheel, the measurement is often rounded down to the nearest inch, according to Tracks USA.

 Width: The wheel width is the distance between the inner edges of the bead seats, where the tire bead sits.
 This measurement is also typically in inches.